-The experts’ paradigm can be described as a generalization of the clicking paradigm used in basic studies of decisions from experience (see Erev & Haruvy, 2016).
-In the basic clicking paradigm, the decision makers do not receive any information concerning the payoff distributions, and have to rely on their experience.
-One important implication of the current generalization is that it changes the strategies the decision makers are likely to consider.
-In addition to considering “Left” and “Right” (the strategies assumed in previous models of behavior in the clicking paradigm), the decision makers are likely to consider strategies like “Select the option with the higher prediction by Expert A” and “Select the option with the higher average prediction.”
-We examine this feature of the current paradigm and its implications below.
+The experts’ paradigm can be described as a generalization of the clicking paradigm used in basic studies pertaining to decisions from experience (Erev & Haruvy, 2016).
+As per the basic clicking paradigm, the decision makers have no information concerning the payoff distributions and rely on their experience.
+An important implication of the current generalization is that it affects the strategies the decision makers are likely to consider.
+In addition to considering “Left” and “Right” (the strategies assumed in previous models of behavior in the clicking paradigm), the decision makers are likely to consider strategies such as “Select the option with the higher prediction by Expert A” and “Select the option with the higher average prediction.”
+This particular feature of the current paradigm and its implications have been analyzed in the subsequent sections.

 2. Hypotheses: MSE and Error-Rate as behavioral strategies

-The hypothesis that decision makers are likely to behave as if they use the MSE scoring rule, to evaluate experts, can be justified on two solid grounds.
-First is the observation that the MSE is a proper scoring rule; it motivates the evaluated experts to report the EV of the distributions (Brier, 1951).
-Thus, assuming that the participants in the experiments tend to use strategies that were effective in the most similar past experiences outside the lab, they are likely to use the MSE or similar scoring rules.
-A second justification for the use of the MSE scoring rule is that in the current setting, trusting the expert with the lower MSE maximizes the decision makers’ expected return.
+The assumption that decision makers are likely to behave as if they are using the MSE scoring rule to evaluate the experts can be justified on two solid grounds.
+First is the observation that the MSE is a proper scoring rule, which motivates the evaluated experts to report the EV of the distributions (Brier, 1951).
+Consequently, it can be said that there is a high probability of the participants choosing MSE or any similar rule if they have the tendency to employ strategies that have yielded results in similar out-of-lab experiences in the past.
+The second justification for the use of the MSE scoring rule is that, in the current setting, trusting the expert with the lower MSE maximizes the decision makers’ expected return.
 Thus, effective learning will increase the use of the behavior consistent with this rule even if the participants have not learned to use this rule outside the lab.

 The hypothesis that decision makers are likely to behave as if they are using the error-rate scoring rule can be justified by assuming a wide definition of the term “error.”
 The current analysis assumes that the decision makers consider “valuations that imply a choice of the option that led to the worst payoff in the last trial” as errors.
-Sensitivity to the error-rate, given this definition, is predicted under the assumption that learning among “reaction to experts” strategies is similar to learning in basic decisions from experience tasks.
-Previous research shows that decisions from experience tend to rely on a small sample of past experiences, and this behavior implies a tendency to select the option that minimizes the error-rate (Hertwig & Erev, 2009, Roth, Wänke & Erev, 2016).
-For example, in Table 1, reliance on sample of size one implies a selection of the low-EV gamble in 75% of the trials.
+In which case, sensitivity to the error-rate is calculated under the assumption that learning among “reaction to experts” strategies is similar to learning in basic decisions from experience tasks.
+Extant studies show that decisions from experience tend to rely on a small sample of past experiences, and this behavior implies a tendency to select the option that minimizes the error-rate (Hertwig & Erev, 2009, Roth, Wänke & Erev, 2016).
+For example, in Table 1, reliance on a sample of size one implies a selection of the low-EV gamble in 75% of the trials.